NSHipster/articles/2025-08-04-isolated-any.md

 to more sophisticated features in the future.

 And that really fits the spirit of `@isolated(any)`.
-Putting some work now in exchange for flexibility down the road.
+Doing a little work now in exchange for flexibility down the road.

 Because you'll see it in many foundational concurrency APIs, it's very natural to feel like you must understand `@isolated(any)`.
 I'm 100% behind technical curiosity!
-But, in this case, it is not required.
+In this case, however, it is not required.
 For the most part, you can just ignore this attribute.
 You will rarely, if ever, need to use it yourself.